NobleNooblet/DE_Zoomcamp_Project/README.md

 ## 8. Data Transformation in DBT
 In order to perform the next steps, the user will need a DBT account.
-If not, the user can sign up [HERE](https://github.com/www.getdbt.com)
+If not, the user can sign up [HERE](https://www.getdbt.com/signup/)

-* Create a new project and connect it with Google Big Query
+* Create a new project and connect it to Google Big Query
    * Keep your GCP project id and serivce account file close by as you'll need to for this step.
 * In the DBT develop tab you can connect to the project created and stored in this repo.  (https://github.com/NobleNooblet/DE_Zoomcamp_Project/tree/main/dbt)
 * Now the user needs to set up the "Production" deployment step.
    * In DBT online, navigate to Deploy -> Envvironments -> Create Environment.
    * Name the Environment "Production"
-   * Enter the following dataset: production_project_data and save.
+   * Enter the following dataset: production_project_data -> save.
 * Navigate to Deploy -> Jobs -> Create Job
    * Choose the production environment and ensure that the following two commands are listed in the job:
       * dbt build --select +earnings_data